MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ### Create and run the pipeline

 You can create a pipeline by using the YAML pipeline editor or the classic editor.

-::: moniker range="> tfs-2018 <=azure-devops-2022"
+::: moniker range="<=azure-devops-2022"

 1. Go to your project and select **Pipelines**.
 1. Select **Create pipeline** or if you're not create the first pipeline for this project,  **New pipeline**.